 Conventional battery chargers allow you to attach cables to the battery, plug in the charger, and either fast charge or trickle charge the batteries.

 On-board charging systems are pre-wired to the boat batteries and simply require that they be plugged into a 110-volt outlet.
 These systems typically charge the battery and perform a maintenance function to extend battery life.
-This system id highly recommended if you spend multiple days on the water and need to charge overnight.
+This system is highly recommended if you spend multiple days on the water and need to easily charge overnight.

 On-the-run batteries, like the Bass Maxx II offered by Wells Marine Technology, provide a distribution of the boat motors' charging to all batteries on the boat.
 With enough running time during the day, it can eliminate the need for charging overnight.